top of page

 ~ , . , and ..

-These show up everywhere once you start paying attention. '~' is your home directory, '.' is the current directory, and '..' is the parent directory.
+These show up everywhere once you start paying attention. '~' is your home directory, '.' is the current directory, and '..' is the parent directory (like going back a directory).

 Examples